-- a) The City of Pittsburg reported that the current level of financing is adequate for current parks and recreation service provision and the department relies entirely on General Fund revenues. - b) The 2019 City Services MSR indicated the City identified funding obstacles that could affect the City's ability to provide services for the projected increased population.
-Based on the City-provided financial information for FY2019-20 it does not appear that park and recreation services are currently experiencing negative impacts due to budgeted fiscal challenges; however, the City states that their current facilities are insufficient to meet the organized sports needs of their community and that they do not have a community center to host classroom and sport activities. - c) The City did not indicate whether there are currently any Park Impact Fees adopted or if there are policies in place for user fee cost escalations. - d) The City indicates that most of the City's Parks and Recreation Department funding comes from the City's General Fund (73 percent in FY19-20) with the remainder coming from Service/User Fees (27 percent in FY19-20).
+- b) The 2019 City Services MSR indicated the City identified funding obstacles that could affect the City's ability to provide services for the projected increased population.
+Based on the City-provided financial information for FY2019-20 it does not appear that park and recreation services are currently experiencing negative impacts due to budgeted fiscal challenges; however, the City states that their current facilities are insufficient to meet the organized sports needs of their community and that they do not have a community center to host classroom and sport activities. - c) The City did not indicate whether there are currently any Park Impact Fees adopted or if there are policies in place for user fee cost escalations. - d) The City indicates that most of the City's Parks and Recreation Department funding comes from the City's General Fund (73% in FY19-20) with the remainder coming from Service/User Fees (27% in FY19-20).